Detwiler gets 1st win in 3 years, White Sox power past Twins

 Twins: Placed OF Eddie Rosario on the 10-day IL (left ankle sprain) before Friday’s game, retroactive to Thursday.
 Rosario, who leads Minnesota with 20 home runs, got hurt Wednesday running the bases in the third inning against Tampa Bay. … Minnesota activated INF Ehire Adrianza from the 10-day injured list (abdominal issues) and started him at shortstop.
 He had a triple, single and a walk.

 White Sox: Placed SS Tim Anderson the 10-day IL (right high ankle sprain).
 GM Rick Hahn expects Anderson to miss four to six weeks.
-Anderson, who is hitting .317 with 11 homers and 37 RBIs, suffered the injury fielding a grounder Tuesday at Boston.
+Anderson, who is hitting .317 with 11 homers and 37 RBIs, suffered the injury fielding a grounder Tuesday at Boston..
+INF Yoan Moncada (right knee bruise) sat out Friday, but could play Saturday.

 UP NEXT: Twins RHP Michael Pineda (4-4, 5.02) faces White Sox RHP Iván Nova (3-6, 5.91) on Saturday in the second game of the series.
 Neither has won since late May.